Can Money Cure My Burnout?

 Advertisement

 As I dug deeper into the initiative, which they’d dubbed the Reconnecting to Joy Pathway, I learned the offering included a two-hour "detoxifying" ritual, a private sound bath, and a meeting with a spiritual guide.
 I was deeply intrigued.
 And then, I saw the price.
-After taxes and fees, a five-night winter stay came in around $6,300 (not including transportation to and from Lenox, MA).
+After taxes and fees, a five-night winter stay came in around $6,300 (approx £4,822) not including transportation.
 That’s more than I make in a month.
 (Full disclosure: As an invited guest, my stay was free.)

 First, my hypothesis.
 While burnout is not something that can be cured (more than one expert in burnout told me burnout is not a medical condition but rather a symptom of today’s nonstop capitalistic hustle culture), I was pretty sure that a stint at the original wellness resort, with its plethora on healing workshops and two-hour massages, would absolutely alleviate some of my burnout symptoms.
 I also decided to define what burnout meant to me (because “feeling like I’m endlessly falling through space while trying to balance my laptop on my head and also being on deadline for a story I forgot to report” is not the most scientific), so I settled on five categories: exhaustion, lack of motivation/ability to focus, depression/hopelessness, detachment, and brain fog.